mikeizbicki/lab-timeit2/README.md

     You'll notice that GitHub doesn't let you fork this repo: you've already forked my repo, and GitHub doesn't let you have multiple forks of the same repo.
-    To work around this problem, you will have to
+    To work around this problem, you will have to:

     1. Create a duplicate copy of your own lab-timeit repo that is not a fork of my repo.
         Follow the instructions at <https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository>.